-- 74. On June 1, 2016, the Corps published a proposal to reauthorize 50 existing NWPs and add two new NWPs.
+57. On June 1, 2016, the Corps published a proposal to reauthorize 50 existing NWPs and add two new NWPs.
 81 Fed.
 Reg.
 35,186, 35,188 (Jun.
+1,

-1, 2016).
+- 2016).
 The Corps also proposed to reissue the general conditions and definitions for all NWPs, with some modifications, and to add one new general condition.
 Id. at 35,186.
 The Corps invited public comment for a period of 60 days, ending on August 1, 2016.
-Id. - 75.
-On August 1, 2016, the Sierra Club, the Center, Bold, and NRDC, among many others, submitted comments to the Corps that focused on NWP 12 and outlined violations of the CWA, NEPA, and ESA.

-- 76. On January 6, 2017, the Corps published a final decision ("Final Decision") reissuing 50 NWPs, general conditions, and definitions (with some modifications), and issuing two new NWPs and one new general condition.
+Id. - 58.
+On August 1, 2016, the Sierra Club, the Center, Bold Alliance, and NRDC, among many others, submitted comments to the Corps that focused on NWP 12 and outlined violations of the CWA, NEPA, and ESA. - 59.
+On January 6, 2017, the Corps published a final decision ("Final Decision") reissuing 50 NWPs, general conditions, and definitions (with some modifications), and issuing two new NWPs and one new general condition.
 82 Fed.
 Reg. at 1860.
 The NWPs took effect on March 19, 2017, and expire on March 18, 2022.
-Id.
-The general conditions, id. at 1998-2008, and definitions, id. at 2005-06, discussed herein apply to all NWPs, including NWP 12. - authorizes "discharges of dredged or fill material into waters of the United States associated with the construction, maintenance, or repair of utility lines," "provided the activity does not result in the loss of greater than 1⁄2-acre of waters of the United States for each single and complete project."
+Id. - 60.
+The Final Decision included the reissuance of NWP 12 for utility projects with up to a half-acre loss of waters of the United States.
 Id. at 1985.
+The general conditions, id. at 1998-2008, and definitions, id. at 2005-06, discussed herein apply to all NWPs, including NWP 12. - of the United States . . . associated with the construction, maintenance, or repair of utility lines," "provided the activity does not result in the loss of greater than 1⁄2-acre of waters of the United States for each single and complete project."
+Id. at

+- 1985.
 The definition of "utility line" includes "any pipe or pipeline for the transportation of any gaseous, liquid, liquescent, or slurry substance," which includes oil pipelines.
-Id.
+Id. - 62.
 NWP 12 also authorizes discharges into waters of the United States for the construction of related substation facilities, access roads, and overhead utility lines.
-Id. - 78.
-Although NWP 12 is limited to utility projects with up to a half acre of loss of U.S. waters for each "single and complete project," for linear projects the Corps defines that term as "that portion of the total linear project . . . that includes all crossings of a single water of the United States (i.e., a single waterbody) at a specific location."
+Id. - of loss of U.S. waters for each "single and complete project," for linear projects the Corps defines that term as "that portion of the total linear project . . . that includes all crossings of a single water of the United States (i.e., a single waterbody) at a specific location."
 Id. at 2007 (emphasis added).
 In other words, NWP 12 allows pipelines and other linear utility projects to use NWP 12 separately at each location where the project crosses a river, stream, or wetland.
 By contrast, non-linear projects can invoke NWP 12 only once for the overall project, unless the separate components of the project would have "independent utility" (i.e., if the components could function as stand-alone projects).
-Id. at 2006.

-- 79. NWP 12 thus allows the Corps to treat numerous water crossings along a proposed linear utility project-which often number in the hundreds or thousands-as "single and complete projects" that each qualify separately under NWP 12.
+Id. at 2006. - 64.
+NWP 12 thus allows the Corps to treat numerous water crossings along a proposed linear utility project-which often number in the hundreds or thousands-as "single and complete projects" that each qualify separately under NWP 12.
 There is no limit to the number of times that a single linear utility project can use NWP 12, nor is there a maximum number of acres of water that a linear project can impact while still being authorized under NWP 12.
-Because the Corps treats each crossing separately, it does not use the total amount of loss attributable to a project to determine whether the half-acre threshold has been met. - 80.
-The Corps rationalizes this practice by claiming that water crossings on a linear pipeline are usually at "separate and distant" locations and/or separate watersheds along a pipeline route such that cumulative effects are dissipated.
+Because the Corps treats each crossing separately, it does not use the total amount of loss attributable to a project to determine whether the half-acre threshold has been met.

+65. The Corps rationalizes this practice by claiming that water crossings on a linear pipeline are usually at "separate and distant" locations and/or separate watersheds along a pipeline route such that cumulative effects are dissipated.
 For example, the Final Decision states: